Making an official information request

-The Ministry will make and communicate a decision on your request as soon as reasonably practicable and no later than 20 working days after it was received (unless an extension is made).
+We will make and communicate a decision on your request as soon as reasonably practicable.
+This will be no later than 20 working days after it was received (unless an extension is made).

 If you decide to amend or clarify your request, the amended or clarified version will be considered to be a new request and the 20 working days will start from the day after this new request is received.

-The Ombudsman’s role is to “investigate and review” the agency’s decision (or lack of decision) on your request.
+The Ombudsman’s role is to investigate and review our (and other agencies) decision (or lack of decision) on your request.

 This includes looking at:

-The Ombudsman can be contacted via their website:
+The Ombudsman can be contacted through their website:

 Last reviewed: Has this been useful?
 Give us your feedback